DevOpsDolapo/DevOps_Projects/PROJECT 4/Project4.md

 ![Alt text](Images/nginx_configuration8.jpg)

+9. Reload the Nginx service by running the command `sudo systemctl reload nginx`

 9. Test that the configuration is working by opening the website through the public ip address, using the command `http://<Public-IP-Address>:80`.
 In this case, the public ip address is the public ip of the web server (52.55.96.71)

+The index.html file can be left in place as a temporary landing page for the application until an index.php file is set up to replace it.
+Once we have a working index.php file, we'd need to remove or rename the index.html file in the domain root directory as it takes precedence over the index.php file by default.

+## Testing PHP with Nginx

+The LEMP stack is now completely set up.
+We can test it to verify that Nginx can correctly serve `.php` files off to the PHP processor.
+To do this follow the steps below:

+1. Create a test php file in the domain's root directory.